Leasha Hayes, Teacher Center Coordinator

-Additionally, the Teacher Center provides teachers and administrators the use of a binding machine, and two large laminators.
-There are 927 Student Activity Resource books.
+Additionally, the Teacher Center provides teachers and administrators the use of a VariQuest poster printer, VariQuest cutting machine, a cold laminator, and a binding machine.
 The center is open by appointment for all teachers and staff in the Wilbur D. Mills Education Service Cooperative.

 The Teacher Center Coordinator has the primary responsibility for planning and carrying out the staff development programs which are identified by the Teacher Center Committee and through the Needs Assessment Survey as a priority among member districts.
 The Committee meets three times annually and makes recommendations for Teacher Center activities to the Teacher Center Coordinator.
 In addition, the Teacher Center Coordinator receives Professional Development input directly from Content Area Facilitators and building level administrators to assure that the content needs of all curricula are met.

 A wide variety of workshops and seminars are provided for teachers and administrators throughout the year using the expertise of regional, state, and national consultants to train school personnel and help them develop both professionally and personally.
 All professional development activities are based on some form of needs assessment or state initiative and all activities are evaluated informally as well as formally.